andrewgreen76/flygreen/README.md

 __________________________________________________________________________
 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:

+- typical boot order / configurations within different layers of the stack for various systems
 __________________________________________________________________________

 - Drivers in different layers of the stack vs. APIs vs. libraries